Who is a transfer student?

 I am a former Brooklyn College student looking to return.
 Do I need to complete a CUNY Transfer application?

-If you have not attended another college or university, you can fill out a readmission application.
+If you have not attended another college or university after leaving Brooklyn College, you can complete a Re-entry application.

-If you have attended another college or university after your last semester at Brooklyn College, you need to fill out a transfer application.
+If you attended another college or university after earning a bachelor's degree at Brooklyn College and want to pursue an additional bachelor's degree, you will need to submit a transfer application.

 I was accepted by another CUNY college for the upcoming semester but wish to attend Brooklyn College instead.
 Do I have to complete another CUNY Transfer application?